porcherface/six-sevens/README.md

 # six-sevens
-all my codes generated during 42 piscine in Rome
+all my codes for "42 piscine" in Rome

+will be updated shortly with 42cursus codes